Skip to content

 1. Click on the "Add New Owner" button.

-2. Enter the necessary information related to the owner in the pop-up window.
+2. Enter the relevant information in the pop-up window.

 Edit an Owner Field